stankur/Challenge-Breaker-App/README.md

 - track challenge completion by checking and unchecking challenges

 **Persistence**
-- save state of current challenge anytime
+- save state of current challenge anytime you want
 - be reminded to save the state of current challenge when quitting
-- load previous challenge when starting application
+- load previous challenge anytime you want